AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/06-URL.md

 The reserved characters are the most **punctuation marks** and many others.

-Reserved characters are escaped by using the so-called `percent-encoding`, which uses the `%` symbol plus the hex code of the character (in its UTF-8 representation).
+Reserved characters are escaped by using the so-called `percent-encoding`, which uses the `%` symbol plus the hex code of the character in its UTF-8 representation.

 An example of reserved character is the character `?`, which is encoded as `%3F`.